 Any successful online marketing campaign requires targeted visibility on the world’s largest search engine, Google.
-Nearly all businesses understand that targeted visibility on Google calls for SEO (search engine optimization) of both the brand’s website and the Google Ads, however, something that not all businesses are aware of is the importance and key role that Google business listing optimization plays in creating a successful online marketing campaign.
-Commonly referred to as your Business Profile, this effective listing offers a glimpse into your brand’s best features and allows prospective clients to easily locate, find out about, and engage with your business offering, which all stem from the search engine results pages (SERPs).
+Nearly all businesses understand that targeted visibility on Google calls for SEO (search engine optimization) of both the brand’s website and the Google Ads.
+However, not all businesses know the key role Google business listing optimization plays in creating a successful online marketing campaign.
+Commonly referred to as your Business Profile, this useful listing offers a glimpse into your brand’s best features.
+It also allows prospective clients to discover, locate easily, and engage with your business offering, which all stem from the search engine results pages (SERPs).
 Could it get any better?
 It is all free.

 According to a study of Google My Business Insights by brightlocal.com:

 - ‘Google My Business Insights Study explores 45,000 anonymous listings across 36 industries to help local businesses benchmark their Insights against the wider industry.’

 - ‘The average business is found in 1,009 searches per month, with 84% of these coming from discovery searches.’

 - ‘49% of businesses receive more than 1,000 Views on Search per month.’